 Several chemicals are formulated into slug and snail baits for use on food and seed crops.
-Metaldehyde has been used since the early 1940s, iron-phosphate since 1998, and iron-chelates since the early 2000s.
+Metaldehyde has been used since the early 1940s, iron phosphate since 1998, and sodium ferric EDTA since the early 2000s.
 Major efforts have been applied to finding new chemical baits for managing slugs in agriculture.
 The newest generation of products has been developed from metal chelates e.g. sodium ferric EDTA incorporated into an ingestible bait.
-These iron chelate baits (IronFist® and Ferroxx®) have been trialed in Oregon and showed positive results in terms of reducing feeding and slug control in grass seed, clover seed, and cereal production.
+These baits (IronFist and Ferroxx) have been trialed in Oregon and showed positive results in terms of reducing feeding and slug control in grass seed, clover seed, and cereal production.

-Currently a couple of commercial iron-phosphate formulations, Sluggo® and Sluggo Plus®, are approved for organic production.
+Currently a couple of commercial iron phosphate formulations, Sluggo and Sluggo Plus, are approved for organic production.
 They are formulated as a uniform and dust-free cereal-based mini pellet.
-Mortality is somewhat slower (5 to 7 days) compared to that induced by metaldehyde.
+Time to mortality is somewhat slower (5 to 7 days) compared to metaldehyde.
 The slugs, however, cease feeding after having eaten the iron phosphate bait.
-Agricultural use of this product has shown it to be as effective in controlling gray field slugs as metaldehyde baits, although slightly greater rates of the iron-phosphate formulations per unit area are usually needed.
+Agricultural use of this product has shown it to be as effective in controlling gray field slugs as metaldehyde baits, although slightly greater rates of the iron phosphate formulations per unit area are usually needed.
 Slugs that ingest iron phosphate or iron chelate baits usually die underground or under a source of cover, and not above ground as happens when metaldehyde is consumed.

 Large pellets containing metaldehyde need higher application rates for good coverage.
 They usually provide good control in the first few days, but often degrade quickly and do not persist as long as minipellets.
 Cereal-based minipellets and very small pellets, (e.g., Metarex) have the best performance record in our rainy climate and can last 2 to 3 weeks on wet soil.